Pet Health: Avoiding Summertime Hazards

 If you’re going to be at the river or lake, your dog is going to want to go for a swim now and then.
 That’s completely understandable.
 However, because a dog’s ear canal is long with an L-shaped turn as it gets deeper, fluids can collect there and cause issues.
 That includes bacterial infections, yeast or fungus infections, viruses, and more.

 Typically, dogs will shake the water out of their ears in a spectacular fashion.
-But, if your canine is scratching at its ears excessively, rubbing its head on the ground, or emits an odor from its ears, you may need to get them into the vet for treatment.
+But, if your canine is scratching at its ears excessively, rubbing its head on the ground, or emitting an odor from its ears, you may need to get them into the vet for treatment.

 Cheatgrass is another problem for dogs and their ears, fur, and skin.
 The barbs that attach to pets and your socks have one-way microscopic bards that invasively get into skin, causing sores and infections.
 It’s nearly impossible to avoid cheatgrass throughout the Northeast, so the best remedy is a daily check for barbs.
 Look for cheatgrass sticking to the inside of their ears, around their paws, on their legs, and along their stomach and neck.